xpack/web-doxygen/website/docs/api/structs/htmlentityinfo.md

 ## Description {#details}

-<p>Structure defining all HTML4 entities, doxygen extensions and doxygen commands representing special symbols.</p>
+Structure defining all HTML4 entities, doxygen extensions and doxygen commands representing special symbols.

-<p>In case an entity does not exist a nullptr is given for the entity.
-The first column contains the symbolic code for the entity, see also doxparser.h The second column contains the name of the entity (without the starting &amp; and ending ;)</p>
+In case an entity does not exist a nullptr is given for the entity.
+The first column contains the symbolic code for the entity, see also doxparser.h The second column contains the name of the entity (without the starting &amp; and ending ;)

-<p>Definition at line 26 of file <a href="/web-doxygen/docs/api/files/src/htmlentity-cpp">htmlentity.cpp</a>.</p>
+Definition at line 26 of file <a href="/web-doxygen/docs/api/files/src/htmlentity-cpp">htmlentity.cpp</a>.

 <div class="doxySectionDef">